bioinformatics-ca/EPI_2021/2020_modules_folders/epi2020_module5_lab_old.md

 mkdir preparsed
 ```

 * Run the HOMER software to identify motifs in the peak regions.
+You need to load the proper module:
     * **mugqic/homer/4.9.1** to run HOMER

 ```